guillermoamaral/Webside/docs/api/test-runs/id/status/get.md

 Retrive the status of the test run with a given ID.

 This object allows to provide feedback to the user on how an active test run is progressing.
-It indicates not only the test being executed at a given time, but the current summary of `"passed"`, `"failed"`, `"error"`, `"sikkped"`, and `"knownIssues"` tests.
+It indicates not only the test being executed at a given time, but the current summary of `"passed"`, `"failed"`, `"errors"`, `"sikkped"`, and `"knownIssues"` tests.

 **URL**: `/test-runs/{id}/status`